colinsongf/mnist-1/README.md

 Example code for training an RBM on MNIST with contrastive divergence

 Usage:
-1. Download MNIST from http://yann.lecun.com/exdb/mnist and put it into the code directory.
+1. Either clone the whole directory, or download MNIST from http://yann.lecun.com/exdb/mnist and put it into the code directory.
 No need to uncompress the files.
 2. run "python main.py" to reproduce the figures

 Dependencies: